minqiaowang/on-premise-adg/deploy-adg-lvm/deploy-adg-lvm.md

 vi $ORACLE_HOME/network/admin/tnsnames.ora
 ```

-Add the ORCL description, replace `primary**` with the public ip or hostname of the primary hosts.
+Add the ORCL description to primary.
 It's looks like the following.
+Save the file.

 ```
 ORCL =